bmosoluciones/now-lms/README.md

 python -m now_lms
 ```

-Visit http://127.0.0.1:8080/ in your browser, defaul user and password are `lms-admin`, note that the default server is only bind to the localhost.
+Visit http://127.0.0.1:8080/ in your browser, default user and password are `lms-admin`, note that the default server is only bind to the localhost.
+You can test the software in your local machine, if you want to deploy NOW-LMS for production use please check de [user manual](https://bmosoluciones.github.io/now-lms/).

 ### Other deployment options

-There are available templates to deploy Now - LMS to these services:
+There are templates available to deploy Now - LMS to these services:

 [![Deploy to DO](https://img.shields.io/badge/DO-Deploy%20to%20DO-blue "Deploy as Digital Ocean App")](https://cloud.digitalocean.com/apps/new?repo=https://github.com/bmosoluciones/now-lms/tree/main)
 [![Deploy to Heroku](https://img.shields.io/badge/Heroku-Deploy%20to%20Heroku-blueviolet "Deploy to Heroku")](https://heroku.com/deploy?template=https://github.com/bmosoluciones/now-lms/tree/heroku)